 When putting together the marinade for the shrimp, tailor it to your tastes.
 No matter how you serve it, crisp beer is the perfect accompaniment.

-- 2 tablespoons chili paste (like sambal or sriracha)
+2 tablespoons chile paste (like sambal or sriracha)

 Combine ginger, garlic, 1/4 cup chopped cilantro, 3 tablespoons vegetable oil and chili paste in a large dish.
 Toss shrimp in marinade and allow to stand for 15 minutes (or up to 2 hours).